me-nageshkumar/dart_parser/README.md

 This library will be of absolutely no use to you unless you learn [ANTLR](http://www.antlr.org/), which is what I wrote it with.

 The root node is `compilationUnit`.
+Dart compilation units consist of either a single `libraryDefinition`, or a `partDeclaration`.
+Most files, whether they use the `library` keyword or not, are categorized as `libraryDefinition`.

 In general, the names of all rules are the same as those in the ECMA specification.
 However, some rules I had to change the names of. `operator` became op.